Hello World Slack app using Bolt

 Socket Mode helps developers working behind a corporate firewall, or who have other security concerns that don't allow exposing a static HTTP endpoint.

-You can still switch between a direct HTTP endpoint and Socket Mode at any time in the app config.
+You can still switch between a direct HTTP endpoint and Socket Mode at any time in the app settings.

 We recommend using our Bolt frameworks or SDKs for Java, Javascript, or Python to handle the details of Socket Mode.
 The process is streamlined, and you get access to all the other pleasant features of our SDKs.

-• This will prompt you to create an app level token.
-Give your token a name and ensure that it can access connections.write scope.
+Within your app's configuration, journey to the left navigation and toggle on Socket Mode.
+This will prompt you to create an app level token.
+Give your token a name and ensure that it can access the connections.write scope.

 Step complete!